MauroDataMapper/docs/docs/download/configure.md

 ## The all-in-one docker image
 The all-in-one docker image holds all three components for simplicity, and it will run without further configuration.
-However, to be able to use Mauro, you will need to be able to
+However, to be able to use Mauro, you will need to be able to:

 1. sign in to the user interface or API, and
 2. to persist the data held by the database when the container is restarted.